 Meaning: “A baguette, not over-baked, please.”

 Buying a baguette is a sacred ritual in France, and it all starts at the counter of the boulangerie (bakery).
 An important part of the ritual is specifying how baked you want your baguette.
 Some like it very crispy, but most French people order it “not over-baked.”
 To really make an impression, order a “tradi,” the nickname for a more rustic (but even more delicious) version of the usual baguette, called “baguette tradition.”

 Meaning: “What else?”

 Congratulations, you successfully ordered your baguette.
 You think the bakery test is over and you’re free to go?
 Not so fast.
 This is now the moment when the baker asks you with a kind and polite smile: “Et avec ça ?” or “Et avec ceci ?”
 Now you’ll know what he’s saying.

 A question you should answer with the same kind and polite smile and a singing “Ce sera tout, merci !”
 You can expect this same exchange to happen in most food shops.

 You just had lunch in a fancy restaurant but expected more?
 Though this might be unlikely to happen, this sentence will express your (fictional) gastronomical disappointment.
 You can use it in any other situation when your expectations weren’t filled.
-Beware, if you travel in France (Canada, Belgium and any other French-speaking country, do not feel offended by this!), you will probably hear this sentence quite often.
+Beware, if you travel in France, you will probably hear this sentence quite often.
 French people love to complain about everything!